 - “Come to Your Senses” by Jazmine Sullivan (01:21:00): Jon watches Karessa prepare to sing his new song.
 He sees Susan instead.
 Karessa performs as Jon retreats into his mind.
 The song also scores the end credits at 01:50:00.

 - “Real Life” by Robin de Jesús (01:31:00): Michael reveals that he’s HIV positive.
 Jon tries to process the information.
-The Tick, Tick… Boom! soundtrack music fades as Garfield’s character hears constant ticking in an empty performance venue.
+The Tick, Tick… Boom! soundtrack song fades as Garfield’s character hears constant ticking in an empty performance venue.

 - “Why” by Andrew Garfield (01:34:00): Jon plays a piano.
 He reflects about his friendship with Michael at White Plains High.